Math Calculators

 How to find equivalent fractions

-To find equivalent fractions, multiply or divide the numerator and the denominator of the given fraction by the same number.
-The process should be performed only when both resulting numbers (numerator and denominator) are whole (not decimals and not fractions).
+To manually find equivalent fractions, simply multiply or divide both the numerator (the top number) and the denominator (the bottom number) of your starting fraction by the same exact value.
+This mathematical rule works as long as both resulting numbers remain whole integers (no decimals or secondary fractions).

 \$\frac{1}{2}\$ = \$\frac{1 × 4}{2 × 4}\$ = \$\frac{4}{8}\$ = \$\frac{16}{32}\$ = \$\frac{64}{128}\$ …

-Since the process of multiplication can continue infinitely, each fraction has an infinite number of equivalent fractions.
+Because you can multiply these numbers infinitely, every fraction has an endless number of equivalent fractions.

 Checking if two fractions are equivalent